-Wedged between the Indian River and Atlantic Ocean, the 6-acre Mary McLeod Bethune Beach Park is a relaxing escape from the busier shorelines elsewhere in Volusia County.
+Wedged between the Indian River and the Atlantic Ocean, the 6-acre Mary McLeod Bethune Beach Park is a relaxing escape from the busier shorelines elsewhere in Volusia County.

 The park gets its name from civil rights activist Mary McLeod who helped establish the area as an African-American beach during segregation in Florida.
 It’s so important to the area’s history it’s listed on the Florida Black Heritage Trail.

 Bethune Beach Park features an array of amenities that make it a fantastic place for a seaside escape.
 From the Atlantic, you can take a relaxing walk on the boardwalk or head further inland to the riverfront fishing pier to cast in a line.

 If you’re looking for a little more activity, warm up on the basketball or tennis courts or grab a surfboard and hit the waves.

 The Breakers Ocean Front Restaurant & Bar

 Perched at the edge of Flagler Avenue on the Atlantic shores, The Breakers Ocean Front Restaurant & Bar is one of NSB’s most popular food & drink hotspots.
 With an eclectic menu complemented by incredible ocean views, it’s not surprising that this waterfront gem is a favorite for locals and tourists alike.

 The Breakers is most famous for its burgers, recently ranked as the top 5 in Central Florida by Orlando My Way.
 Even if you don’t want to indulge your appetite, the beachside patio is the perfect place to let loose and sip cold beers or tropical cocktails with the sea breeze brushing your face.